-The investment advisory agreement was first approved by our Board of Directors, including all of the directors who are not "interested persons" as defined in the 1940 Act, on December 13, 2007 and by a majority of the outstanding voting securities of Fifth Street Mezzanine Partners III, L.P. through a written consent first solicited on December 14, 2007.
+The investment advisory agreement was first approved by our Board of Directors on December 13, 2007 and by a majority of the limited partners of Fifth Street Mezzanine Partners III, L.P. through a written consent first solicited on December 14, 2007.
 On March 14, 2008, our Board of Directors, including all of the directors who are not "interested persons" as defined in the 1940 Act, approved an amendment to the investment advisory agreement that revised the investment advisory agreement to clarify the calculation of the base management fee.
 Such amendment was also approved by a majority of our outstanding voting securities through a written consent first solicited on April 7, 2008.
 Unless earlier terminated as described below, the investment advisory agreement, as amended, will remain in effect for a period of two years from the date it was approved by the Board of Directors and will remain in effect from year-to-year thereafter if approved annually by the Board of Directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
+The investment advisory agreement will automatically terminate in the event of its assignment.
 The investment advisory agreement may be terminated by either party without penalty upon not more than 60 days' written notice to the other.
 The investment advisory agreement may also be terminated, without penalty, upon the vote of a majority of our outstanding voting securities.